mmlabs-mindmaze/mmpack/README.md

 $> meson install
 ```

-In GNU/Linux system also the _ninja setcap_ command is required (with root
+In GNU/Linux system also the _setcap_ command is required (with root
 permission);

 ``` bash